AnesDev/Braille-documents-reading/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting PR

-## 📝 License

-This project is open source.
-See LICENSE file for details.

 ## 🤔 FAQ

 **Q: What image formats are supported?**